LinqLover/sonyx/README.md

 If you are new to Squeak/Smalltalk, I recommend you learn a few basics about it before exploring this project.
 Squeak is a programming environment that is quite different from many other contemporary solutions.
-Some aspects of its main philosophy are that everything is an object, including the environment, the compiler, and even all tools in the system, as well as that the user can always interact with or modify all these objects.
+Some aspects of its main philosophy are that everything is an object, including the environment, the compiler, and even all tools in the system, as well as that the user can always interact with or modify all of these objects.
 As a consequence, you will need to have a basic knowledge of the Squeak tools in order to understand this project or to browse its implementation.

 The book **[Squeak by Example](https://github.com/hpi-swa-lab/SqueakByExample-english#readme)** provides a pretty good introduction to Squeak (for this project, you should refer to the Trunk version/`SBE-Trunk.pdf` from the latest preprint).